-From the architect.
+Text description provided by the architects.
 The Hall of Remembrance is a new building which completes the Gardens of Peace Muslim Cemetery in Ilford, for which we were the architects.

 The cemetery is very important in the Muslim community as burials must be arranged without undue delay.
 Orientated towards Mecca, the Hall of Remembrance is a single storey new build pavilion within the existing cemetery grounds and is centered around a landscaped courtyard offering a place for visitors to congregate before & after the burial ceremony.